GemCopeland/personal-website/src/activity/2024-07-06-new-organising-conference.md

 ---
-title: Liberatory Technology for Grassroots Movement-Building
+title: Liberatory Technology for Movement-Building
 type: Workshop
 location: New Organising Conference, Nottingham, UK
 subtext: with Multitudes Co-op and GFSC